-A popular urban park in the centre of Newcastle, which is managed by Newcastle City Council.
+A popular urban park in the centre of Newcastle, which is managed by volunteers.
 At the heart of the park, there is a small man-made lake, which has benefited from environmental modifications in recent years such as the inclusion of bulrushes to the sides; which have been designed to make the lake more attractive to wildlife.
 The park has also undergone restoration work, with improvements to paths and facilities.

-Despite it’s small size, as well as commoner species such as Coot, Mallard and Moorhen there are regularly over a dozen Tufted Duck present.
+Despite it’s small size, as well as commoner species such as Coot, Mallard, Moorhen and Mute Swan there are regularly over a dozen Tufted Duck present.
 Other birds present can include Canada Goose and on rare occasions Gadwall, Goosander, Mandarin, Pochard and Scaup come to visit.
 The site is popular with Gulls, with over thirty often present.
 These are usually made up of largely Black-headed Gulls with some Herring, Common or a couple of Greater or Lesser-Black backed Gulls.
 One very lucky local birdwatcher was lucky to find a ‘Tyne Kittiwake‘ passing through as the 2018 breeding season was coming to an end.

 A Spotted Flycatcher

 The surrounding parkland/woodland is rich in woodland birds all year round.
 Highlights include Great Spotted Woodpecker and sometimes a local population of Ring-necked Parakeets, which currently numbers over two dozen birds come to visit from the west end of Newcastle.
 In the winter period, Brambling or Waxwing are at times recorded, whilst during the spring/summer months, Willow Warblers and Chiffchaffs can be heard.